AncientAbacus/US-Power-Outage-Trends/README.md

 For this project, we decided to look at a dataset that summarized all major power outages in the continental United States.
 The data ranged from January 2000 to July 2016.
 The dataset contains 1534 rows (observations) and 56 columns (variables).
 Upon investigating and cleaning the data, we came up with the question: <br />
 <br />

- What characteristics of these power outages are associated with each season?
+ What characteristics of these power outages are associated with each season and climate category?

  <br />
  By answering this question, we hope to provide better insight into how weather causes power outages and what time of year these types of outages are most prevalent.
 For our research, we looked at the columns of climate category, outage causes, outage durations, months, state names and state postal codes.
 The outage causes column contains strings that relate to what caused the observed power outage.
 Outage duration is tracked in minutes and months are tracked with floats.